ML-on-structures/lstm-wikipedia/README.md

 This repository describes the inmplementation of MLSL specifically to Wikipedia data.

+See [project page](https://sites.google.com/view/ml-on-structures) for the overall project, papers, and data.

 The implementation is independent of the language of wikipedia being used.